mixmesh/mixmesh/doc/rest/suggestions.md

 $ curl --user alice:hello --digest --silent --output keys-66.bin http://127.0.0.1:8444/temp/keys-66.bin
 ```

-And finally an exmple on how to import it during bootstrap operation:
+And finally an example on how to import it during bootstrap operation:

 ```
 $ ./bin/obscrete --bootstrap